rpm-software-management/mock/docs/Why-Mock.md

 Mock allows building a package for any of them, regardless of what distribution is installed on your host system.

-Users can easily create and distribute their own configuration files.
+Users can easily create and distribute
+[their own configuration files][mock-configuration].

+Let's say you use Fedora 41 as your operating system and want to build a package for RHEL 8 (or any other distribution).
+Mock then reads the configuration file to know what repositories should use, what macros to define, what packages to install into the minimal buildroot, etc. It does all that, and then builds the package inside this chroot.

 ## Mock installs build-time dependencies